hedning/nix-bash-completions/README.md

 ## Attribute path completion

-Completion of attribute path is context aware, so supplying eg. `-f some/path/` will make `-A ` complete paths in `some/path/default.nix`.
+Completion of attribute paths is context aware, so supplying eg. `-f some/path/` will make `-A ` complete paths in `some/path/default.nix`, and will pick up `default.nix` or `shell.nix` in the current directory for `nix-build` and `nix-shell`.

 ## Implementation